xpresserjs/auth/readme.md

 ```sh
 xjs publish Auth configs
 ```
-The above command will publish the configs file of this plugin into your configs folder.
+The above command will publish the configuration files of this plugin into your configs folder.
 Then you can include it in your xpresser config like so:

 ```javascript
 const authPluginConfig = require('./backend/configs/Auth/config');